-SADiE deals mostly in Audio files, and usually the organisation of the PCM audio data is similar from one file format to another, but the file headers (which will contain other information about the audio - sample rate, sometimes time-code stamps etc.) will differ from format to format.
+SADiE creates and reads Audio files, and usually the organisation of the PCM audio data is similar from one file format to another, but the file headers (which will contain other information about the audio - sample rate, sometimes time-code stamps etc.) will differ from format to format.